ibm-cloud-docs/vpc/classic-access.md

 ### Classic access VPC default address prefixes
 {: #classic-access-default-address-prefixes}

+Classic Virtual Servers aren't available in the Madrid MZR.
+{: important}

 When a classic access VPC is created, the default address prefixes are assigned based on the zone as follows:

 Zone         | Address Prefix